Jharopa/emergin-tech-project/README.md

   * **datasets** - This directory holds the `winequality-red.csv` dataset that is used in `scikit-learn.ipynb`.
   * **Dockerfile|docker-compose.yaml|.dockerignore** - These Docker files allow you to create a Docker container and image that will run this repositories Jupyter notebooks.
-  * **quantum-deutsch.ipynb ** - This Jupyter notebook contains a comparison of quantum and classical computing, an explaination of *Deutsch's algorithm*, and code that simulates it using qiskit.
   * **scikit-learn.ipynb** - This Jupyter notbook contains an overview of the scikit-learn Python library, and demonstrations of scikit-learn's *Decision Tree Classification*, *Random Forest Classification*, and *Support Vector Machine Classification*.

 ## Quick Links